Concrete Block Fill Calculator

 What should I double-check before trusting the answer?

-Actual fill depends on block core size, bond beams, rebar cells, grout mix, cleanouts, consolidation, spillage, and structural requirements.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Actual fill depends on CMU size, core shape, filled-cell pattern, bond beams, rebar cells, grout mix, cleanouts, consolidation, spillage, and structural requirements.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 What is fill cubic feet per block?